 The CBC article explains what an Android TV box is, as well as how it allows users to "cut the cord" and essentially watch all the TV shows and movies they want – for free.
-It discusses the legality of the apps that allow users to stream for free, and even links out to some websites that sell preloaded TV boxes.
+It discusses the legality of the apps that allow users to stream for free and even links out to some websites that sell preloaded TV boxes.

 For a large media corporation like CBC, readership, traffic and awareness are the bread and butter of their business, so the more featured snippets they can attain, the better.
 In this specific case, they could likely earn some affiliate commissions with a featured snippet for a query with tens of thousands of searches per month, according to keyword data.
-For whatever it's worth, CBC isn't using affiliate links, but it's easy to see why for content driven affiliate sites, featured snippets are extremely valuable.
+For whatever it's worth, CBC isn't using affiliate links, but it's easy to see why for content-driven affiliate sites, featured snippets are extremely valuable.

-If more and more searches are ending on the actual Google SERPs, then On-SERP SEO is critical – especially because, at least right now, it's difficult to discern what the goal of featured snippets should be, if not to generate click-throughs.
+There is another, less obvious reason On-SERP SEO is becoming a vital component of core SEO—if more and more searches are ending on the actual Google SERPs, then On-SERP SEO is critical because, at least right now, it's difficult to discern what the goal of featured snippets should be, if not to generate click-throughs.
 As is usually the case in the digital world, the marketers and companies who figure out how to crack these tough questions are the big winners.

 How to Optimize Your Content for SERPs

 Ah, now to answer the question you're all wondering about: how do you optimize your content in order to attain a featured snippet on Google's search engine results page?